 When Armacost and his moving team arrived at Baskin’s house, they worked on thinking about the collection in different categories.
 Different rooms stored different categories.
 Sections were packed separately.
 Books were stacked threedeep on some shelves.
 “There was historic material everywhere, just everywhere,” he recalls.

 It would take them—a specialty moving company, art packers, and Duke staff with expertise related to the collection— ten days to pack.
 A friend asked Baskin how she could tolerate it.
 “I could not transmit to her how relieved I am, how my anxiety is diminished,” Baskin laughs.
-“I don’t have to worry about every story.”
+“I don’t have to worry about every storm.”

 A special art packer flew in to build a custom crate on site for the Woolf desk, which was then sealed in Tyvek and layers of foam.
 No one was taking any chances.
 Armacost, who is an avid photo-sharer like Baskin, still has pictures of the crate-building on his phone.